Atomic StructureDiagram

 Transition Metals — Position and Properties

 This diagram covers Transition Metals — Position and Properties within Transition Metals (HT) for GCSE Chemistry.
-Revise Transition Metals (HT) in Atomic Structure for GCSE Chemistry with 20 exam-style questions and 20 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 2 of 11 in this topic.
+Revise Transition Metals (HT) in Atomic Structure for GCSE Chemistry with 20 exam-style questions and 21 flashcards.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 2 of 12 in this topic.
 Focus on the labels, the relationships between parts, and the explanation that turns the diagram into an exam-ready answer.

 Topic position